 Penetration testing goes one step further.
 It involves professional ethical hackers combining the results of automated scans with their expertise to reveal vulnerabilities that may not be identified by scans alone.

-By mimicking the techniques used by criminals and other threat actors, they can determine the extent to which your organisation is vulnerable to attack.
+By mimicking the techniques used by criminals and other threat actors, they can determine the real extent to which your organisation is vulnerable.

 Vulnerability scanning and remote working